-If the MRG Decision Report says to immediately report to the Child Protection Helpline (phone 132 111), inform your line manager and contact the Child Protection Helpline.
-If the MRG Decision
+If the MRG Decision Report says to immediately report to the Child Protection Helpline (phone 132 111), immediately contact the Child Protection Helpline and then inform your line manager.

-Report gives any other advice such as to monitor, still call the Child Protection Helpline for their advice and document and record their advice and brief your line manager for any other necessary action.
+If the MRG Decision Report gives any other reporting advice for RoSH, call the Child Protection Helpline as a priority before the end of your working day for their advice and ask if a submission of an eReport is required, and document and record their advice then brief your line manager for any other necessary action.
+For Non-RoSH, consult with your line manager or any other senior manager before the end of your working day.